e-j-w/SpecFitter/README.md

 A (1D) spectrum viewer app, with functionality inspired by the `gf3` program for gamma-ray spectroscopy in the [RadWare](https://radware.phy.ornl.gov/) software package.

-**DISCLAIMER**: This is still a work in progress - results are not guaranteed.
+**DISCLAIMER**: This is a work in progress and under active development - results are not guaranteed.

 ## Features